JuicyApples/comp0034_week2/activities/plotly_dash_intro.md

 Dash consists of:

 - Frontend generated in Python
+- Backend which is implemented on top of Flask
-- Component class for every HTML tag as well as keyword arguments for all of the HTML arguments implemented in dash_html_components package
+- Component class for every HTML tag as well as keyword arguments for all HTML arguments (`from dash import html`)
-- Interactive html elements implemented in dash-core-components
+- Interactive html elements implemented (`from dash import dcc`)
-- Plotly python API implemented in dash-core-components available through Graph class
+- Plotly graph python API implemented in dash core components as the Graph class (`dcc.Graph`)

 You declare an **app layout**.
 The layout will generate React.js code that will be run in the browser.